-Golf Australia Magazine’s Latest RatingPublished on 20th December 2019 in members and guests
+Golf Australia Magazine’s Latest RatingPublished on 2nd January 2020 in Guest Only

 This year marks 31 years since Golf Australia magazine first published a ranking of the country’s best golf courses.

 The No.1 course back then was Royal Melbourne’s West Course, a title it has never lost and still holds today.
 That inaugural list didn’t have a single course from Tasmania whereas today there are three challenging the great Dr. Alister MacKenzie’s West Course for the crown.

 There have been some significant changes since the last ranking in January 2018, with several courses undergoing major renovations by big name course designers.
 Peninsula Kingswood’s South Course moved up from 25 the last time it was ranked to 18; their North Course from 20 to No.5.
 After Tom Doak’s efforts the National’s Gunnamatta Course debuts at No.10.